 Thursday, January 24th, 2019 5:00pm $65 Tuition $50 for NWFF Members Ages 8-11 In this special workshop offered with the opening night film sing-along The Muppet Movie, students will learn how to create a puppet character with Seattle animator and musician Clyde Petersen.
-All puppet materials are provided, as well as pizza dinner for […]
+All puppet materials are provided, as well as pizza dinner for students, and […]

 Tag: cffs 2019